-where pa denote the average pressure in the MD region, Yn - Yn-1 is the thickness of the uppermost layer which is applied the force and Fext is the external force acting on ith particle located on position Yi .
+where pa denotes the average pressure in the MD region, Yn - Yn-1 is the thickness of the uppermost layer to which the force is applied, and Fext is the external force acting on ith particle located on position Yi .

-Next, on CFDtoMD layer, the macroscopic flow properties at specific time shall be introduced to lead the motion of multiple particles in that layer.
-To satisfy mass conservation, a certain number of particles are inserted into or removed from this layer according to the mass flux by CFD solution,
+Next, at a specific time, the macroscopic flow properties are introduced on the CFD to MD layer to lead the motion of multiple particles in that layer.
+To satisfy mass conservation, a certain number of particles is inserted into or removed from this layer according to the mass flux by the CFD solution,